Open topic with navigation

 Dispense List Buttons

 At the bottom of the dispense list is a box of information that changes based on which reagent is highlighted in the dispense list.
-This table shows you the reagent's name, the dispense location, the reagent's barcode (if any), the dispense volume, the prime volume, the pre-dispense volume, the total volume, and whether or now continuous flow chips are supported.
+This table shows you the reagent's name, dispense location, reagent's barcode (if any), whether Min SD Pump is enabled, delay between dispense, dispense mode, dispense volume, prime volume, pre-dispense volume, total volume, and whether continuous flow chips are supported.
 You can change these items if they are shown in bold text.
 To see your options, click anywhere in the text field of the bold text, then click the down-arrow to display the options.

 Reagent Information Box